Chris Taylor Player Props: Dodgers vs. White Sox

 Chris Taylor At The Plate

-- Taylor has six doubles, a triple, 10 home runs and 12 walks while batting .205.
+- Taylor has six doubles, a triple, 10 home runs and 12 walks while hitting .208.

-- Taylor has picked up a hit in 45.1% of his 51 games this season, with more than one hit in 11.8% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.